CSCfi/csc-user-guide/docs/support/faq/how-to-mount-os-bucket-for-cpouta.md

 # How can I mount my Allas S3 bucket to a VM running in cPouta

 Combining cPouta cloud environment and Allas storage environment allows you to build scalable data management environments.
-This document shows one example how you can combine these two services by mounting a bucket from Allas to an Ubuntu or a Centos7 based virtual machine running in cPouta.
+This document shows one example how you can combine these two services by mounting a bucket from Allas to an Ubuntu 22.04 or a Centos7 based virtual machine running in cPouta.

 [TOC]

 ## Installing OpenStack, s3cmd and s3fs

-### In Ubuntu
+### In Ubuntu 22.04 LTS

 * After launching an Ubuntu based virtual machine in cPouta, open a terminal connection to the VM and update it with the command: